What is the NDIS?

 - Improved daily living skills

-The National Disability Insurance Agency (NDIA) appoints price controls by setting the prices that registered providers can charge for those services.
-As a registered NDIS provider, Fighting Chance charges the NDIS prices for support services.
+The National Disability Insurance Agency (NDIA) appoints price controls by setting price limits and pricing arrangements that registered providers can charge for those services.
+As a registered NDIS provider, Fighting Chance has set the price for each support with each participant, subject to the price limits and arrangements imposed by the NDIA.

 Fighting Chance is also compliant with the NDIA’s eligibility terms to use the Temporary Transformation Payment (TTP) conditional loading and will use the TTP prices where applicable.